 If you choose to stay the night at the Ice Dome hotel you will have an unforgettable experience.
 Not only will you get to sleep in the ice hotel but included with the room is dinner on an open fire, a northern lights tour, guided snowshoeing, breakfast, and all the clothing you need to stay warm on this frosty adventure.

-One thing you have to do in Tromso during the winter is to go dog sledding.
+One of the winter activities you have to do in Tromso during the winter is to go dog sledding.
 There is no better way or more fun way to see the amazing countryside and snow-covered mountains than being pulled on a sled by 8 huskies.
 Plus, if you’re lucky, you might even get to see the northern lights too.

 There is a huge range of options when it comes to dog sledding.
 You can book to go dog sledding for an hour or two, for half a day, a full day, or even do overnight or a multiple-day dog sledding experience.